VictorAvelar/mollie-api-go/docs/v3-upgrade.md

   - For Options: {Value}Options | {Value}ListOptions
   - For Links: {Value}Links | {Value}ListLinks
 - Params now contain the full name of the value they contain.
 Ex. pID now is payment.
-- Methods and its references is not PaymentMethods to make its purpose clear.
+- Methods and its references is now PaymentMethods to make its purpose clear.
 - Services that now return the full response object as part of the returned values (the response is always the first value of `n` returned):
   - Captures
   - Chargebacks